MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

 1. Select the required checkboxes and create the resource.
 1. Wait for deployment to complete, and then view the deployment details.
-1. When the resource has been deployed, go to it and view the **Keys and Endpoint** section on its **Overview** page.
+1. When the resource has been deployed, go to it and under the **Resource management** node in the navigation pane, view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

 ## Develop a text extraction app with the Azure AI Vision SDK